Through whakapapa, relationships are established in line with Maori rules.

 In the pakeha world, your first cousins’ children are your first cousins (once removed).
 However, this is not the Maori view.

 In traditional Maori, the words for cousins are the same words for brothers and sisters.
 Just as your brothers’ and sisters’ children are you nieces and nephews, so are your cousins’ children.
 Yes, you have just inherited more nieces and nephews!

-Your parents cousins are your aunts and uncles, so you have just gained more aunts and uncles.
+Your parents brothers, sisters and cousins are your aunts and uncles, so you have just gained more aunts and uncles.

 This applies to, not only your first cousins, but 2nd, 3rd, 4th …nth cousins and their children and now your whanau has grown to many people.

 Generation is the term used to define what relationship people are to you and is not tied to age.

 Your brothers and sisters and your first cousins are the same generation as you.

 Your parents, their brothers and sisters and their first cousins are the generation above you.